2020PB/police-brutality/reports/Ohio.md

 * https://twitter.com/LUVRGRLLANI/status/1266866301001179136

-### Protestor shot in the eye with pellet round | May 30th
+### Protester shot in the eye with pellet round | May 30th

-Footage shows a protestor show in the eye with a less-lethal round.
-Additional images show the aftermath with small pellets embedded in the protestor's eye.
-Another image from the protestor shows what appears to be a bean bag round.
+Footage shows a protester show in the eye with a less-lethal round.
+Additional images show the aftermath with small pellets embedded in the protester's eye.
+Another image from the protester shows what appears to be a bean bag round.
 A news report states the man has lost his eye and that he was shot with a "cloth bag full of pellets."

 tags: shoot, protester, bean-bag